sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 | [relativeVendorPath](#specdistributioncommonrelativevendorpath) | `string` | Optional |
 | [tolerations](#specdistributioncommontolerations)               | `array`  | Optional |

+### Description

+Common configuration for all the distribution modules.

 ## .spec.distribution.common.nodeSelector

 ### Description

-The node selector to use to place the pods for all the KFD modules
+The node selector to use to place the pods for all the KFD modules.
+Follows Kubernetes selector format.
+Example: `node.kubernetes.io/role: infra`.

 ## .spec.distribution.common.provider